mariam138/globetrotters-gazette/README.md

 6. Press *'Enter'* to create your local clone

 ## Code Adaptations

+### Documentation

+- Throughout the creation of this project, I referred to the [Django documentation](https://docs.djangoproject.com/en/4.2/) with regards to **models**, **views**, **forms** and **signals**.
+These have been referenced throughout the code.
+- I referred to the [Cloudinary documentation](https://cloudinary.com/documentation/django_integration) throughout the project also, especially in creating the **photo upload widget** and it's parameters.
+This code has been referenced throughout.
+- In my forms, I used the **Django Summernote** WYSIWYG editor for text fields to allow for custom editing.
+Installation and use was adapted from the [Django Summernote documentation](https://github.com/summernote/django-summernote)
+- For styling, I used **Bootstrap 5** as my framework, using the [documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) for any adaptations of code.

+### Other adaptations

 - Code to create a date picker widget when editing a user's profile is adapted from the [Django Forums](https://forum.djangoproject.com/t/cant-change-type-attribute-in-django-crispy-forms/10054)